 As an active operating company, we are subject to legal proceedings and claims, either asserted or unasserted, which arise in the ordinary course of business.
 Although the outcome of such proceedings and claims cannot be predicted with certainty, management does not believe that the outcome of any of these matters will have a material adverse effect on our business, results of operations, financial position or cash flows.
 Any litigation, however, involves potential risk and potentially significant litigation costs, and therefore there can be no assurance that any litigation which is now pending or which may arise in the future would not have such material adverse effect on our business, financial position, results of operations or cash flows.
-In furtherance of the above, on April 5, 2022, we were named as defendant in a patent infringement lawsuit which was filed in the United States District Court for the Eastern District of Texas, Marshall Divisions.
-The plaintiff in such matter is Rampart Asset Management LLC.
-As of the date of this annual report on Form 20-F, we have not been served with a complaint in this matter.
-As the case is in its preliminary phase, we are currently evaluating the merits of such claim and intends to defend such claim vigorously.
+On April 5, 2022, we were named as defendant in a patent infringement lawsuit was filed against our company by Rampart Asset Management LLC in the United States District Court for the Eastern District of Texas, Marshall Divisions.
+The parties entered into a settlement agreement on October 31, 2022, which included the payment of US\$390 thousand to the plaintiff.
+The amount we paid to Rampart was diligently negotiated and did not have a material adverse effect on our business, results of operations, financial position or cash flows.